-During the financial year, the product continuously promoted environmental and/or social characteristics by aiming to have a higher ESG score than the ESG score of its investment universe MSCI World Index.
+During the financial year, the product continuously promoted environmental and/or social characteristics by aiming to have a higher ESG score than the ESG score of its investment universe MSCI Europe Index.
 In determining the ESG score of the Product and the ESG investment universe, ESG performance was continuously assessed by comparing the average performance of a security against the security issuer's industry, in respect of each of the three environmental, social and governance characteristics.

-The investment universe is a broad market universe that does not evaluate or include components based on environmental and/or social characteristics and is therefore not intended to be consistent with the characteristics promoted by the fund.
-No ESG benchmark has been designated.
+The investment universe is a broad market universe that does not evaluate or include components based on environmental and/or social characteristics and is therefore not how the attained.

+Sustainability

+indicators measure

+environmental or

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+promoted by the financial product are